stackrox/release-registry/docs/data-model.md

 ![Data model including webhooks](./images/data-model-webhooks.png)

 The proposal for a data model including webhooks adds WebhookDefinitions attached to QualityMilestoneDefinitions and WebhookDeliveryAttempts bound to the QualityMilestone.
-A separate process / thread / Go routine may be used to deliver webhooks from the WebHookDeliveryAttempts queue and update their status.
+A separate process / thread / Go routine may be used to deliver webhooks from the WebhookDeliveryAttempts queue and update their status.
 The implementation will have to answer additional questions with regards to the error handling:

 - Use of atomic transactions for triggering webhooks